COSC481W-2019Winter/classproject-sudo-give_us_an_a/ArchitectureSpecification.md

 ### Connections
 **Inputs**
-* `MainActivity` - GPS location data is pulled from mMap when called.
+* `ParkedActivity` - GPS location data is pulled from mMap when called.
 Also calls functions when triggered by layout to do so.

 **Outputs**
-* `MainActivity` - Passes stored values for saved parking location coordinates and elevation as well as the current position values.
+* `ParkedActivity` - Passes stored values for saved parking location coordinates and elevation as well as the current position values.

-# Tasks Split up

-Brian - `LocationManager`

-Lucas - Setting up interface and connections between `LocationManager` and `MainActivity`

-Drew - `MainActivity`

-Eleanor - XML file (View) with formatting and design